pythonanywhere/help_pages/articles/LetsEncrypt.md

     terms of service which you can find here: https://letsencrypt.org/documents/LE-SA-v1.1.1-August-1-2016.pdf To accept these terms of service run `/home/username/dehydrated/dehydrated --register --accept-terms`.

-...then you need to run the command they specify, and *then run the original dehydrated command again*.
+...then it's probably because you haven't registered -- you need to run the version of the command above (with the "--register" and "--accept-terms" flags), and *then run the dehydrated command to request the certificate again*.

 If this is successful, you will see something like this:

     :::text
     # INFO: Using main config file /home/YOURUSERNAME/letsencrypt/config